 The MPA Admissions Committee takes all your application materials into account.
-Your essay, prior academic performance, letters of recommendation, and non-academic achievements will all play as important a role in your acceptance as your test scores.
+Your essay, prior academic performance, letters of recommendation, and non-academic achievements all play an important role in your acceptance into the MPA program.
 Find tips on enhancing your application on our admissions blog.

 Admissions for International Students

 You will apply as an international applicant if you do not hold U.S. citizenship or permanent residency status, even if you earned your undergraduate degree in the U.S. International applicants should take note of the following items: